Search tips

 Ernst Mach Follow-up Grant (non-European developing countries)

 The Ernst Mach Follow-up Grant (EZA) is a programme for former scholarship holders from non-European developing countries.
-Eligible for application are people who are pursuing research or are teaching at a higher education institution in a developing country and already received a scholarship administered by the OeAD.
+Eligible for application are postdocs who are pursuing research or are teaching at a higher education institution in a developing country and already received a scholarship administered by the OeAD.
+At the beginning of the grant period, at least 3 years must have passed since the last funded research visit to Austria.

 Target group: postdocs